platformsh-templates/flask/README.md

 </a>
 </p>

-As mentioned above, this template includes a starting `.blackfire.yaml` file that can be used to activate Blackfire.
+As mentioned above, this template includes a starting `.blackfire.yaml` file that can be used to activate Blackfire on a project.
 In other to run a simple profile on this application there following steps are to be carried out:

 -   Sign up for a [Blackfire](https://blackfire.io) account and follow the onboarding guide.
     <br>